 He writes, “Wherever your center lies, know it, name it, stick to it, and believe in it.
 Everyone who works with you will know what matters to you and will respect and appreciate your unwavering values.”

-I read a lot of romance, and I tend to read at the alt end of the radio dial, so to speak, the offbeat, the non-bestsellers.
+I read a lot of romance, and I tend to read at the alt end of the radio dial, so to speak, the non-bestsellers.
 I’m looking for new ideas, odd twists, the undiscovered.
 I like the thrill of the hunt.

 This past week I happened to read into the work of a couple of well known and highly praised romance authors whose books appear on bestseller lists but whose work I had not previously read.